 BDI Course Collaborations

 We can help faculty learn new technologies and develop course activities that redefine the traditional classroom experience.
-Our best course collaborations happen when we have time to design and test ahead of the course.
+Our best course collaborations happen when we have time to design and test ahead of the course, and when faculty learn alongside us so we can teach students together.
 If you are interested in working with BDI for any of your classes, we encourage you to reach out as soon as possible.

 BDI Course Development